 Through the digital course reserves program, the UC Berkeley Library helps students save money by attempting to provide them with free online access to copies of the books and videos they need for their classes.
-The Library will acquire textbooks or other required instructional materials depending on budget, staffing considerations, and material availability; the Library welcomes donated copies of the required textbooks and other instructional materials.
-The Library will continue to provide course reserves digitally, at least through 2023, since that approach expands the availability of content to students 24 hours a day (if they log in through the VPN or use library proxy), even in the case of campus emergencies or health/safety challenges.
-Print course reserves are not supported at this time.
+The Library will acquire textbooks or other required instructional materials depending on budget and material availability.

-Go to your classes’ bCourses sites to find links to required books, videos, and articles that your instructors have selected for the semester.
+Go to your classes’ bCourses sites to find links to required books and videos that your instructors have selected for the semester.
 Some instructors may provide these links on their syllabi or through another course management system.
 If you do not see these links for a particular class, ask your instructor (only instructors may submit requests).
 If the course reserve program is beneficial to you, please let your instructors know.

 What to expect